build-on-aws/content/posts/monitor-github-traffic-with-aws-serverless/index.md

 ![Architecture](images/arch.png)

-1. We start with an [Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) rule that periodically invokes an [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) function
+1. We start with an [Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) rule that periodically invokes an [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) function.
-2. The Lambda function makes API calls to GitHub to fetch traffic data
+2. The Lambda function makes API calls to GitHub to fetch traffic data.
-3. For persistence, the data is stored in an [Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) table
+3. For persistence, the data is stored in an [Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) table.
-4. Data is then exported as a CSV file from the DynamoDB table and stored in an [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) bucket
+4. Data is then exported as a CSV file from the DynamoDB table and stored in an [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) bucket.
-5. The CSV file is then ingested into [Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/welcome.html) for visualization
+5. The CSV file is then ingested into [Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/welcome.html) for visualization.

-Simple, powerful, cost efficient!
+Simple, powerful, and cost efficient!

 ## Walkthrough

 We start with the Lambda function, which does most of the magic.

 [PyGithub](https://github.com/PyGithub/PyGithub) is an awesome library that allows us to query the GitHub APIs using Python, which is [one of the supported runtimes for Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).
-We start by importing [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) which is the AWS SDK for Python, CSV, and PyGithub libraries, and then authenticating to GitHub.
-Note that I'm using a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) here but you can use other forms of authentication (might require additional code/configuration).
+We start by importing [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), which is the AWS SDK for Python, CSV, and PyGithub libraries, and then authenticating to GitHub.
+Note that I'm using a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) here, but you can use other forms of authentication (though they might require additional code/configuration).

 ```